How does the Nevada dairy industry impact employment and the job market?

 Part of Nevada dairy farms’ economic impact is employment.
-According to the International Dairy Foods Association, the Nevada dairy industry directly supports more than 7,500 jobs creating more than $280 million in wages and over $1.2 billion in economic impact.
-That’s just direct.
-There are many indirect jobs, wages and impact additionally created throughout the state from the dairy industry.
+According to the International Dairy Foods Association, the Nevada dairy industry directly supports more than 8,000 jobs and indirectly supports more than 14,000, together creating more than $1.1 billion in total wages and over $4.08 billion in total economic impact.

 Jobs At The Farm

 The responsibilities of the dairy farmer might include tasks such as feeding and milking cows.
 Depending on the size of the farm, there may be a dairy herdsman.
 This job often oversees the daily care and management of dairy cattle.
 They are chiefly concerned with maintaining the health and longevity of the dairy herd.
 Both of these roles often work in conjunction with veterinarians, animal nutritionists and livestock feed sales representatives to help with the health, feeding and nutrition needs of the cows.